-Physical Therapy Guide to Benign Hypermobility Joint Syndrome
+Physical Therapy Guide to Hypermobility Spectrum Disorders

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 Hypermobility spectrum disorders are a group of conditions affecting the tissues that connect body parts.
 HSDs cause increased flexibility in joints throughout the body.
 People are born with HSDs, but the symptoms may not become apparent until later in life.

 Some degree of joint hypermobility in children is typical.
 Joints gain stability as they mature.
 However, people with HSDs have joint looseness that persists throughout the life span.
 They may also have other musculoskeletal symptoms, such as:

 - Altered balance or sense of joint position (proprioception).

 - Flat feet.

 - Frequent injuries due to joint instability.

 Symptoms of HSDs vary from person to person and can range from mild to severe.
 There are four different types of HSD.
 Their diagnosis depends on the body parts and joints affected.
 The types of HSD are:

 Generalized.
 With G-HSD, most joints are hypermobile.
 Adults with HSD score 5 or greater out of 9 points, and children score 6 or greater out of 9 points on the Beighton scale,* a measure to specifically screen for joint hypermobility.
 They have at least two additional musculoskeletal (muscle, bone, joint, tissue) symptoms.
 These can include frequent joint dislocations, frequent ankle sprains, chronic joint pain, easy bruising, and early onset joint arthritis.